 “I was thinking how much I love you and about that time in New Hampshire when we….”

-Few of us are anxious to open up and be sexual when we are feeling irritated, depressed, or anxious.
+Few of us are want to open up and be sexual when we are feeling irritated, depressed, or anxious.

 Step 8: For the second time, accept that there are no sex police